vignettes/web_only/v11_db.Rmd

 First, you need to install JDK 8 - Java Development Kit.
 If you already have it, skip this step.
 If you don’t, just search for the proper installation instructions for your system.

 Second, you need to install Groovy - a language that is used for processing VDJDB.
 Go to this link and download the distribution or windows installer depending on your system.
-For Windows users the best way is to download Windows installer.
+For Windows users the best way is to download the Windows installer.
 For Linux users the easiest way is to use OS package manager such as apt, dpkg, pacman, etc. For Mac users the most seamless way is to use Homebrew.

 Download the VDJDB repository from GitHub via this link: https://github.com/antigenomics/vdjdb-db/archive/master.zip